nazavode/nazavode.github.io/content/post/aliasing.md

 **We've just doubled the memory bandwidth available for our copy function.**

-But what happens when the types of our output arrays an input array are compatible?
+But what happens when the types of our output and input arrays are compatible?
 Let's give it a try:

 {{< highlight c >}}